defuncart/photos_sync/README.md

 - Android SDK >= 29.0.4
 - macOS >= 10.15

+Also you need to create a Firebase project and [add it](https://firebase.google.com/docs/flutter/setup) to this Flutter project.

 ## Contributing

 The project isn't actively looking for contributors, however feel free to contact James here on GitHub or [Twitter](https://twitter.com/defuncart).